 Mark schemes should be read in conjunction with the question paper and the Principal Examiner Report for Teachers.

 Cambridge will not enter into discussions about these mark schemes.

-Cambridge is publishing the mark schemes for the March 2016 series for most Cambridge IGCSE® and Cambridge International A and AS Level components.
+Cambridge is publishing the mark schemes for the March 2017 series for most Cambridge IGCSE[®], Cambridge International A and AS Level components and some Cambridge O Level components.